LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: LobsDICE

 \subsection{Policy extraction}

-In the previous sections, we have derived an algorithm that essentially solves the state-transition distribution matching problem via convex minimization.
-However, what we end up getting is $(\mu^*, \nu^*)$, which is an optimal solution of \eqref{eq:lagrange_objective_double}, not the optimal policy $\pi^*$ in its form.
-Therefore, the remaining question is how we can extract the policy from $(\mu^*, \nu^*)$.
-First, the stationary distribution correction of the optimal policy (i.e. $w_{\mu^*, \nu^*}$) is estimated by exploiting the closed-form solution~\eqref{eq:closed_form_solution_wsa}, where $w_{\mu^*, \nu^*}(s,a) = \frac{d^{\pi^*}(s,a)}{d^I(s,a)}$.
-Then, for discrete MDPs, the optimal policy can be easily obtained by:
+So far, we have derived an algorithm that essentially solves the state-transition distribution matching problem via convex minimization.
+However, we obtain $(\mu^*, \nu^*)$ as the solution of \eqref{eq:lagrange_objective_double}, instead of the optimal policy $\pi^*$.
+The remaining problem is to extract the optimal policy from $(\mu^*, \nu^*)$.
+The first step is to see that we can obtain the state-action stationary distribution correction $\blue{w}_{\mu^*, \nu^*}(s,a) = \frac{\blue{d}^{\pi^*}(s,a)}{d^I(s,a)}$ of the optimal policy from the closed-form solution~\eqref{eq:closed_form_solution_wsa_wss1}.
+Among many possibilities to extract the policy from the state-action distribution correction, we adopt weighted behavior cloning (WBC):

-This method is not directly applicable to continuous MDPs due to the intractability of marginalization in the denominator.
-For continuous MDPs, we adopt weighted behavior cloning (BC):